-a) Applicability
+a.
+Applicability

 Montgomery County PMA guidelines will be recommended when the criteria in Table 4 (below) apply to a given property.
-Any properties that meet the criteria will then be required to delineate a Primary Management Area that will consist of a stream buffer and a transition area (Figure 9).
+Any properties that meet the criteria will then be required to delineate a Primary Management Area that will consist of a stream buffer and a transition area (Figure 10).

 A property will be subject to PMA requirements ONLY when it is submitted to M-NCPPC for subdivision and/or site plan review.
+Other types of development applications, however, may be subject to the impervious surface limits (See Section c. below, The Transition Areas within the PMA).
 Agricultural land located within the Primary Management Area that is NOT submitted for review will not be subject to the recommended PMA guidelines.
 Land that remains in agricultural use, as part of a plan for subdivision, however, will be subject to the recommended PMA stream buffer and transition area requirements made herein (Section D.3.
 Preserving Agricultural Land).

 Table 4.
-Criteria for Determining Primary Management Area Applicability
+Criteria for Determining Primary Management Area Applicability b.
+Delineating the Stream Buffer within the PMA

-- 1. The property contains or borders a stream that is tributary to the Patuxent and/or Hawlings River watersheds, OR the property is within a 1/4 mile of the mainstem or 1/8 mile of a tributary of the Patuxent and/or Hawlings River, and - 2.
-The property has been submitted to M-NCPPC for subdivision and/or site plan review. - Requests for lots for children of the property owner in rural zones that fall under the exempt provisions of the Montgomery County Zoning Ordinance, do not subject a farm to PMA requirements, provided the farm is operated in compliance with the soil and water quality conservation plan as determined by the Montgomery Soil Conservation District (MSCD)
+- The property contains or borders a stream that is a tributary to the Patuxent and/or Hawlings River watersheds, OR the property is within a 1/4 mile of the mainstem or 1/8 mile of a tributary of the Patuxent and/or Hawlings River, and - The property has been submitted to M-NCPPC for subdivision and/or site plan review.

+Requests for lots for children of the property owner in rural areas that fall under the exempt provisions of the Montgomery County Zoning Ordinance, do not subject a farm to PMA requirements, provided the farm is operated in compliance with the soil and water quality conservation plan as determined by the Montgomery Soil Conservation District (MSCD)